The Nordic School was registered in 1970 under the Swedish School Society after an agreement between the Governments of Tanzania and Sweden.

 A Nordic library was also developed available for the children and the adults and a residential house was built on the plot for the head master.

-The school was finalised and handed over during 1980 and in 1981, the Hon.
+The school was finalized and handed over in 1980-1981.
+The Hon.
 Queen Silvia of Sweden officially inaugurated the new School site together with the Tanzanian School Minister.